When You Can Get Fired for Looking for Another Job

 The bad news, of course, is that you’ll have to be a little sneaky.
 The best strategy to avoid a firing is to carry out a discreet job search.
 Here’s how:

-Be a low-key job seeker: don't browse job sites at work, refrain from sharing your job search efforts with fellow employees, and avoid taking any phone calls or sending any emails about your job search while in the office.
-For example, don't boast about interviewing with employers, don't project the job-seeker image by dressing conservatively if your workplace has a casual dress code, and avoid listing your current supervisor as a reference that prospective employers can call for a reference.
+Be a low-key job seeker.
+Don't browse job sites at work, refrain from sharing your job search efforts with fellow employees, and avoid taking any phone calls or sending any emails about your job search while in the office.
+Don’t boast about interviewing with employers, don't project the job-seeker image by dressing conservatively if your workplace has a casual dress code, and avoid listing your current supervisor as a reference that prospective employers can call for a reference.

 Don’t post your resume online where your employer might be able to discover your status as a job seeker.
 Update your LinkedIn and other social media profiles, but don’t make your job search obvious in headlines or status updates.